Mark Bailey

 Answering your questions

 Before embarking on therapy of any kind it's important you know some important elements about how your Psychotherapist works and what is expected of them and you to make the process work well for you.
-I hope these questions help you...
+I hope these answers help you.
+If you would like to book an initial phone consultation with me you can of course ask me any other important questions you have.

 How many sessions will I need?

 It depends on what you need and what you want.
 I tend to work on a brief basis with clients - months not years.
-Sometimes people may just require just a few sessions but other people may really benefit from a more comprehensive plan of at least 10-12 sessions.
+Sometimes people may just require just a handful of sessions but other people may really benefit from a more comprehensive plan of at least 20 sessions.
 No one is the same and I can advise you based on my experience and clinical guidelines from The National Institute for Clinical and Care Excellence for different issues.

 What is your therapeutic approach?